 The best time to eat your lunch is different for everyone, but try to wait four hours from your last full meal and only eat if you feel hungry.
 Try making a digestion-kindling meal such as kitchari or ‘food of the gods’ as it’s also known.

 If you get peckish in the afternoon, go for something that provides slow-release energy, like oatcakes with avocado, a handful of nuts, or even rye bread with a spread of honey if you have a real sweet craving.

 The key is not to overeat in the evenings; try and keep it light.
 A dhal is a great option as it’s light but filling and full of protein.

 Use evening rituals like self-massage or yoga nidra to help you wind down.
 For self-massage, use a warmed oil if possible.
 Try a simple organic sesame oil or Pukka Active 35 Oil.
 Massage the oil into the entire body, working it deeply into the skin.

 An alternative is to apply an oil that suits your dosha, to your wrists, neck, throat and ‘third eye’.

 - For vata try patchouli, chamomile or lavender.

 - For pitta try ylang ylang, neroli or rose.

 - For kapha try frankincense, cardamom or cinnamon.

-Try and aim to bed in before 10pm, after which pitta can kick in and our energy can sometimes begin to rise.
+Try and aim to be in bed before 10pm.
+After 10pm pitta can kick in and our energy may begin to rise.
 Before bed, take Pukka Wholistic Triphala to rejuvenate your digestion and get it ready for the next day ahead.